 6. Play Pretend with Dress-Up Costumes

 Everyone knows that little kids absolutely love to dress up!
 (You have probably seen a child wearing a costume of their favorite character or an animal costume while they're out with their mom getting groceries.)
 Costumes are great for playing pretend or for silly dress-up shenanigans.
 If you're looking for some new costumes to fill your child's dress-up trunk, there are plenty of fun choices like their favorite movie and TV show characters, book characters, animals and occupations.
-Playing pretend can help develop your child's social skills and language skills as well as giving them the freedom to imagine and create their own stories.
+Playing pretend can help develop your child's social skills and language skills and give them the freedom to imagine and create their own stories.
 You can even get a costume or some accessories for yourself if your child insists that you join them while they go hunting for buried treasure around the house!

-7. Get Comfy and Watch Some Movies
+7. Get Comfy and Watch Movies

 8. Play With Toys

 This indoor activity is definitely more for the kids, but parents can absolutely get in on the action and play along with their kids!
 There are so many different kinds of toys, from dolls and action figures to programmable STEM toys and vehicles.
 We're sure that any child will find something to their liking.
 There are even eco-friendly toys made from recycled plastic for green-minded parents.
 With so many different kinds of toys, kids will have plenty of things to do on rainy days!

 9. Bake Some Goodies

 Making cookies and other tasty goodies is a great way to introduce your kids to baking and cooking at an early age.
 (As a bonus, cooking with your kids will also ensure that your kids know how to make their own food when they go to college.)
 You can make cooking and baking extra fun for your kids with pop culture cookbooks and shaped silicone trays and cookie stampers featuring some of their favorite characters.
 We even have some nerdy recipe ideas on our blog.
 Make sure to take lots of pictures!